 An allocation group is specified by the vg option, just like a volume group.

-There is no special procedure to inform TMF of the tapes' existence.
+There is no special procedure to inform TMF of a tape's existence.
 TMF assumes that every tape it deals with is in the library or can be provided by an operator, as needed.